ISISComputingGroup/ibex_developers_manual/Stream-Device-Tips-and-Tricks.md

 ## Dealing with multi-value stream device protocols

 It often happens that a single read query to a device returns multiple values, which we ultimately need to store in separate PVs.
 Similarly, sometimes a single write command requires multiple values.
 Below are some tips on how to deal with multi-value read protocols, but the same kind of tricks can be applied to write protocols too.

+If all the values are the same format, you could read them into a `waveform` or `aai` record using the `separator` as described above, and then split them or manipulate after than e.g. `acalcout`, `calcout` or `scalcout`

 ### Passing the PV names as protocol parameters